Nav3005/Scientific-Calculator/README.md

 # Scientific-Calculator
-Project on Scientific Calculator using Java
+Project on Scientific Calculator GUI using JavaFX